CityOfNewYork/nyco-wp-boilerplate/README.md

 ### Must Use Plugins

-These Must Use plugins provide a baseline support for some security concerns, plugin and site configuration.
+These Must Use plugins provide baseline support for some security concerns, plugin and site configuration.
 They can be customized for any installation.

 Plugin                                                                                                                       | Description
 -----------------------------------------------------------------------------------------------------------------------------|-